 DID YOU KNOW…

-Celebrate National Ampersand Day by having fun with the ampersand:
+Celebrate the day by having fun with the ampersand:

 Use #AmpersandDay on social media.

-National Ampersand Day was founded by designer & typographer Chaz DeSimone in 2015.
+Chaz DeSimone founded National Ampersand Day in 2015.
 His monthly design project, AmperArt, features “the ampersand as fun & fabulous art.”